AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 This is certainly the hardest part of our work.
 Programming is already an effort that consists in writing algorithms that correctly respond to our need.
-Specifying request the same kind of work, except that we do not try to precise *how* we respond to the need but *what* is exactly our need.
+Specifying request the same kind of work, except that we do not try to express *how* we respond to the need but *what* is exactly our need.
 To prove that our code implements what we need, we must be able to describe exactly what we need.

-From now, we will use an other example with the `max` function:
+From now, we will use an other example, the `max` function:

 ```c
 int max(int a, int b){